These gluten free pumpkin muffins are dairy free and packed full of flavor! A delicious pumpkin spiced fall treat.

 - real maple syrup

 - pumpkin pie spice

 - baking powder

 How to make gluten free pumpkin muffins

-You will need: oat flour, coconut flour, salt, baking soda, baking powder, and pumpkin pie spice.
+Step 1: whisk together the dry ingredients in a bowl: oat flour, coconut flour, salt, baking soda, baking powder, and pumpkin pie spice.

 For this recipe, I used my classic favorite gluten free flour combo: oat flour and coconut flour.

 I could go on and on about why I always default to these flours, but the bottom line why I use them is: